Johnny Depp Was as Low as I Believe I Could Have Gotten After Simultaneous Amber Heard Divorce and Money Problems

 Jason Kempin/Getty Images

-More than a year after hitting rock bottom, Johnny Depphas taken a look back at the time everything in his life came crashing down.
+Johnny Depphas taken a look back at the time everything in his life came crashing down at once.

-While the star's problems financially and romantically became main topics of public conversation, behind the scenes, the Oscar nominee was in the midst of a serious low point.
+At that point, the star's problems romantically had been a main topic of public conversation for months, beginning with Heard's initial divorce filing in May 2016.
+Behind the scenes, his money problems had already been mounting and he fired TMG two months earlier in March 2016.
+The Oscar nominee was in the midst of a serious low point as it all fell apart.

 "I was as low as I believe I could have gotten," he told Rolling Stone in an in-depth, wide-ranging interview.
 "The next step was, 'You're going to arrive somewhere with your eyes open and you're going to leave there with your eyes closed.'
 I couldn't take the pain every day."